altommo/Link_Profiler_Repo/Link_Profiler/README.md

 1.  **Distributed Crawling Architecture**:
     *   Enable the crawler to run across multiple machines or containers for large-scale data collection.
-    *   Implement a robust message queue (e.g., RabbitMQ, Kafka) for inter-service communication and task distribution.
+    *   Implement a robust message queue (e.g., using Redis and Celery) for more robust background task management and distributed processing.
 2.  **Machine Learning for Link Quality**:
     *   Develop ML models to predict link quality, spam likelihood, and domain value based on a wider array of features.
 3.  **Real-time Monitoring & Alerts**: